Why The “Race Card” Doesn’t Exist And How To Be A Better Ally

 A Dream Deferred

-It’s been nearly 55 years since Dr. Martin Luther King Jr. gave his world-shifting “I Have A Dream” speech on the steps of the Lincoln Memorial in 1963.
+It’s been over 55 years since Dr. Martin Luther King Jr. gave his world-shifting “I Have A Dream” speech on the steps of the Lincoln Memorial in 1963.
 As a kid, the narrative I was taught in school about this speech led me to believe that racism and discrimination were eradicated all together with the signing of the Civil Rights Act of 1964, enacted just a year after King’s speech.
-However, in 2018 Americans still have vastly differing views on issues such as police brutality and racial profiling.
+However, Americans still have vastly differing views on issues such as police brutality and racial profiling.

 Race is such a hotly debated topic that whenever controversies arise, those that believe racism no longer exists often dismiss people of color by calling out use of the “race card.”

 What the concept of the “race card” gets wrong, is the idea that people of color are ever able to escape the implications of our identities.
 For people of color and women alike, race and gender are not simply commodities that we use as an excuse to get us out of sticky situations.
 Rather, race and gender should be seen as an umbrella under which the entirety of a person’s experience is affected—including people who live at intersections of identity that have not traditionally been considered marginalized.